2020 FORUM PROGRAM – PRESENTATIONS, PANELS, ROUNDTABLES

 Visionaries participating in this panel will share their vision for the future of this challenging and promising field.
 What can we strive for?
 What are the steps we need to take — individually and collectively?

-Mini-dosing/micro-dosing dialogue – Torsten Passie, MD; Pamela Kryskow, MD; and others
+Micro-dosing dialogue – Torsten Passie, MD; Paul Stamets, DS (Hon); Pamela Kryskow, MD

 The phenomena of micro-dosing psychedelic compounds for the treatment of depression, anxiety, addictions and to promote well being is a topic that has attracted a great deal of interest in the past decade by both the medical and psychiatric professions as well as individuals hoping to find relief and solace from the aforementioned conditions.
 This panel will present current research on micro/mini dosing as well as illustrate the importance of dosage, set, setting and other factors that may influence the success of these novel and often misunderstood treatments.